Prince Harry’s Book Just Dropped—Here’s What Royal Experts Are Saying About It

 What are royal experts saying about Prince Harry’s book?

 While no one can say for sure what will be in Prince Harry’s memoir (except for, well, Prince Harry), Fitzwilliams shared his thoughts on what could be written in its pages.
 He says something the Duke of Sussex could talk about is his feelings about Prince Charles’s relationship with Camilla Parker Bowles.
 “We may learn what he thinks of the relationship between his father and Camilla during the nightmarish period of his marriage to Diana when Harry was very young, and possibly also his views on her today,” Fitzwilliams explains.
-“Since the Queen has ensured that [Camilla] will have the title Queen Consort when Charles ascends the throne and this has proved acceptable to a larger section of the public, Harry’s take on this would be important.”

 While tabloids have reported that Prince Harry’s book could reveal some royal scandals, one royal expert has gone on record saying they think it will be a tamer memoir.
 Omid Scobie, journalist and co-author of the book Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family, told the Royally Obsessed podcast, “I think as much as the press want this to be a burn book and an attack on the institution, it’s more just about his story.
 And of course, his story is so much more than just the few years of his life as the Duke of Sussex.”

 As far as anything being off-limits in the book?
 Fitzwilliams says it’s unlikely Prince Harry will name the person who commented on Archie’s skin color.
 After all, Prince Harry said in the Oprah interview that he was “never going to share” details about that conversation.